 The request includes entry into areas closed to the general visiting public, or which would allow activities not permitted to the average visitor.

-Due to the volume of commercial filming requests received by White Sands National Monument, applications are handled in the order they are received.
+Due to the volume of commercial filming requests received by White Sands National Park, applications are handled in the order they are received.
 Priority will not be given to urgent requests nor will the park reply by express mail.
 Simple requests require a minimum of four weeks prior to the requested date.
 Requests that involve multiple locations, complex logistics, and coordination with other NPS divisions or visitor activities will require a minimum of six weeks or longer to process.
 A minimum of six weeks is also required to process permits for projects that need additional environmental compliance.

 Applying for a Permit